Rishi Sunak’s smoking ban Bill in doubt after exclusion from Commons schedule

 But she did include the Bills enabling compensation to be paid to the victims of the contaminated blood scandal and for subpostmasters caught up in the Horizon IT scandal to be exonerated.

-The Tobacco and Vapes Bill is considered a key element of Rishi Sunak’s political legacy and was supported by opposition parties.
+A further business statement delivered on Thursday evening by Conservative whip Rebecca Harris also made no mention of the Tobacco and Vapes Bill, which is considered a key element of Rishi Sunak’s political legacy and was supported by opposition parties.

 The legislation received a second reading in the Commons last month but made no further progress, meaning it stands to fall once the House prorogues ahead of dissolution.